cysouw/diathesis/text/c10_participle.md

 c.
 Heute wurde viel gelacht.
 :::

-Although verbs with a *haben* perfect are often though of as 'agentive' verbs, there are many non-agentive verbs, for example describing bodily processes (like *bluten* 'to bleed') or bodily sensations (like *jucken* 'to itch') that also take *haben* in the Perfect.
+Although verbs with a *haben* perfect are often though of as 'agentive' verbs, there are many semantically non-agentive verbs, for example describing bodily processes (like *bluten* 'to bleed') or bodily sensations (like *jucken* 'to itch') that also take *haben* in the perfect.

 **Attested Verbs**

 - agentive verbs: *arbeiten, lügen, schwindeln (betrügen), hupen, stehen, sitzen, tun*
 - bodily processes: *atmen, bluten, husten, lachen, weinen, niesen, pinkeln, schlafen, schwitzen, träumen*
-- bodily sensations (see [@sec:case-possessor-of-nominative-to-dative-experiencer]): *brennen, frieren, drücken, jucken, klopfen, rasen (Emotion), schmerzen, tränen, zittern*
+- bodily sensations (cf. [@sec:case-possessor-of-nominative-to-dative-experiencer]): *brennen, frieren, drücken, jucken, klopfen, rasen (Emotion), schmerzen, tränen, zittern*
-- natural processes (see [@sec:case-possessor-of-nominative-to-dative-experiencer]): *blühen, dampfen, modern (faulen), stinken*
+- natural processes (cf. [@sec:case-possessor-of-nominative-to-dative-experiencer]): *blühen, dampfen, modern (faulen), stinken*
-- accusative addition (see [@sec:case-accusative-addition]): *leben, schauen, singen, spielen, springen, tanzen*
+- accusative addition (cf. [@sec:case-accusative-addition]): *leben, schauen, singen, spielen, springen, tanzen*
-- manner-of-speaking (see [@sec:case-accusative-addition]): *brüllen, flüstern, grölen, johlen, murmeln, schreien, stottern*
+- manner-of-speaking (cf. [@sec:case-accusative-addition]): *brüllen, flüstern, grölen, johlen, murmeln, schreien, stottern*

 ### [ N | N ] *sein+Partizip* Intransitive perfect {#sec:participles-sein-perfect}

-There exist also a large group of intransitive verbs that only allow for a Perfect with the auxiliary *sein*, like *flüchten* 'to flee' [@next a].
+A large group of intransitive verbs only allow for a perfect with the auxiliary *sein*, like *flüchten* 'to flee' [@next a].
 In contrast to the intransitives with *haben*, the verbs with *sein* allow for an adnominal usage of the participle [@next b], but do not (easily) allow for an impersonal passive [@next c].
+There appear to be only a restricted set of monomorphemic verbs with a *sein* perfect, but a much larger number of such verbs with preverbs (cf. [@sec:preverb-intransitive-with-unaccusative]).

 ::: ex
 a.
 Der Gefangene flüchtet. \